pr0ser/gallery/README.md

 * Create public or private albums
 * Upload photos to albums
   * Preview images and thumbnails are generated with Pillow SIMD
-  * Mass uploaded photos are created asynchronously Celery
+  * Mass uploaded photos are created asynchronously with Celery
   * Creates also HiDPI images and uses them with srcset
 * Display image EXIF data
   * Reverse geocodes locality and country based of EXIF data